DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-establishing-a-positive-climate-for-learning/autumn-week-4-ect-theory.md

 Who else can I see showing great focus?
 Thank you Bettie, thank you Catherine.
 Really focused in this corner here, well done.

-Sacha, I see you’re getting started already, that’s excellent.
-Sophie has settled quickly to work, thank you Sophie, I like what you’ve done with that first sentence.
+Sacha, I see you're getting started already, that's excellent.
+Sophie has settled quickly to work, thank you Sophie, I like what you've done with that first sentence.

 Jon and Karl are getting books and pens out of their bags.
 Nice and quickly now thank you.